-- Assessment
+- " Assessment

-- Treatment Planning
+- " Treatment Planning

-- Therapy
+- " Therapy

-- Psychosocial Rehabilitation
+- " Psychosocial Rehabilitation

-4.1.13.
-Targeted Case Management (TCM): CCR Title 9, § 1810.249

-Targeted case management is a service that assists a beneficiary to access needed medical, educational, social, prevocational, vocational, rehabilitative or other community services.
-The service activities may include but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure patient access to service and the service delivery system; monitoring the beneficiary's progress; placement services and plan management.
+4.1.15 Targeted Case Management (TCM): CCR Title 9, § 1810.249 coordination, and referral; monitoring service delivery to ensure patient access to service and the service delivery system; monitoring the beneficiary's progress; placement services and plan management.
 TCM services may be face-to-face or by telephone/telehealth with the client or significant support persons and may be provided anywhere in the community.
 Additionally, services may be provided by any person determined by the MHP to be qualified to provide the service, consistent with the scope of practice and state law.